-Liquidity risk is the risk that the Bank is unable to meet its payment obligations as they fall due, including repaying depositors or maturing debt, or that the Bank has insufficient capacity to fund increases in assets.
-The timing mismatch of cash flows and the related liquidity risk is inherent in all banking operations and is closely monitored by the Bank.
+Liquidity risk is the risk that the Bank is unable to meet its payment obligations as they fall due across a wide range of operating circumstances, including repaying depositors or maturing debt, or that the Bank has insufficient capacity to fund increases in assets.
+The timing mismatch of cash flows and the related liquidity risk is inherent in all banking operations and is recognized and closely monitored by the Bank.